1. Collection of Information.

 - collect, use and retain details such as your name, address, telephone number, email address, date of birth.

-- collect personal information from you and/or from your lender, provider of the credit card/loan, payday loan, your bank, seller of the Life Assurance Policy, Mortgage, Pension, Bond or Endowment Provider/Vendor or PPI.
+- collect personal information from you and/or from your lender, provider of the credit card/loan, payday loan, your bank, seller of the Life Assurance Policy, Mortgage, Pension, Bond, Investment or Endowment Provider/Vendor or PPI.

 - request other pertinent details, including account/policy details.
 We may also require personal details of any other individual(s) who are joint policyholders with you.

 - enquire about your personal circumstances and information about your financial products and services.

 - extract information about your computer and about your visits to and use of this website (including your IP address, geographical location, browser type, referral source, length of visit and number of page views).

 Information is used to enable us to provide the Claims Services.
 We may on occasion, following instructions from you, refer your case to other claims management companies, financial advisers or solicitors if we believe it is likely to be in your best interest to receive advice from such third parties.

 We may also be required to use your data to fulfil any legal requirements placed upon us.
 These include our regulatory requirements such as financial record keeping, recording and retaining telephone calls, staff training and monitoring, in addition to complaint handling.
 In these circumstances, we may be required to keep your data as prescribed by law.

 We have a legitimate interest in keeping you updated about any further claims services offered by us which may be of interest to you both during and after the conclusion of your contract with us, including communication of any developments that may have an impact on your original service (e.g. a change in the law that will make additional services available to you).
 We will use the details you have provided to contact you by telephone, email and post.
 If you do not wish for us to contact you in this manner, or by a specific method, you will be able to unsubscribe at any time to one or all contact methods or you can email us at email@example.com